-You can install Stellar Core a number of different ways, and once you do, you can configure it to participate in the network on a several different levels: it can be a Watcher, a Basic Validator, or a Full Validator.
-No matter how you install Stellar Core or what kind of node you run, however, you need to set up to connect to the peer-to-peer network, store the state of the ledger in a SQL database, and most likely connect to Horizon, the Stellar API.
+You can install Stellar Core a number of different ways, and once you do, you can configure it to participate in the network on a several different levels: it can be either a Basic Validator or a Full Validator.
+No matter how you install Stellar Core or what kind of node you run, however, you need to set up to connect to the peer-to-peer network and store the state of the ledger in a SQL database.

 We recently asked Stellar Core operators about their setups, and should have some updated information soon based on their responses.
 So stay tuned.
 In early 2018, Stellar Core with PostgreSQL running on the same machine worked well on a m5.large in AWS (dual core 2.5 GHz Intel Xeon, 8 GB RAM).
 Storage-wise, 20 GB was enough in 2018, but the ledger has grown a lot since then, and most people seem to have at least 1TB on hand.

 If you decide to run Stellar Core on the same machine as Horizon (though note that this is a deprecated architecture, since Horizon now bundles Core for its needs), you will additionally need to ensure that your setup is also equipped to handle Horizon’s compute requirements as well.

 Stellar Core is designed to run on relatively modest hardware so that a whole range of individuals and organizations can participate in the network, and basic nodes should be able to function pretty well without tremendous overhead.
 That said, the more you ask of your node, the greater the requirements.